|

 "natural" setting.
 This made it a major revelation to

 the art community when parts of it were shown around the country.
+Many well known institutions, such as the

 Philadelphia Museum of Art, where